 A 2016 survey from CreditCards.com revealed that 25 million consumers have had their favorite credit card for at least 10 years.
 If you haven’t explored a new credit card in several years, now’s a good time to see what other credit cards are available.
+Credit card issuers are constantly introducing new credit card with better perks that may be better suited for your changing lifestyle.
 It’s likely that you’ll find a credit card with benefits better than the ones you currently receive.

 1. Your Credit Has Improved

 When you have bad credit, your credit card options are limited.
 You may have to open a secured credit card or accept a less attractive credit card so you can rebuild your credit and qualify for something better.
-As your credit improves, you should look for a new credit card with better terms — no annual fee, low interest rate, and maybe rewards.
+As your credit improves, you should look for a new credit card with better terms than what you started out with—no annual fee, low interest rate, and maybe even rewards.

 2. You’re Getting Offers for Better Credit Cards

 If credit card issuers are mailing offers for credit cards with better terms than the one you’re currently using, consider taking one of those offers.
+Credit card issuers have pre-screened you based on your credit information so they think you may be a good fit.
 First, compare what you’ve received in the mail to credit card offers on the internet.
 Then, call the credit card issuer or apply online once you’ve made a final decision.
 Not receiving any credit card offers?
 Make sure you haven't opted-out.

 3. Your Interest Rate Is High